Consumer

 Here are a few tips to help you find the most suitable modular kitchen for your space and taste.

-● Pick the kitchen modular shape design based on the space you have.
-If you try to build a U-shaped kitchen in a tiny space, it will not leave you with much space to work in the kitchen.
+• Pick the kitchen modular shape design based on the space you have.
+For example, a U-shaped kitchen in a tiny area may limit your movement and working space.

 In a Nutshell